City Guide for: Lahij, Azerbaijan

 Ismayilli

 Ismayilli is a charming town nestled in the foothills of the Greater Caucasus Mountains.
 It offers a blend of natural beauty and cultural experiences.
 Explore the local bazaar, sample regional cuisine, and enjoy the scenic landscapes.
-The surrounding area is known for its apple orchards and vineyards.
-It's a great place to experience a more relaxed pace of life and connect with the local culture.
+The surrounding area is known for its vineyards and orchards, making it a pleasant escape from Lahij.

 Travel Time